Dr. Julia Rehsmann

 CV

-Julia wrote her PhD thesis on liver transplants and temporality in Germany, exploring the existential, technological and institutional dimensions of waiting in transplant medicine, and how this area of high-performance medicine is permeated by moral, political and intimate questions about 'lives worth saving'.
-She conducted research on this topic as part of the "Intimate Uncertainties" project (SNSF project 149368), funded by the Swiss National Science Foundation, and was a visiting scholar at the Brocher Foundation in Geneva and a Doc.Mobility fellow (SNSF project 175223) at the University of Liverpool.
+My PhD research focused on liver transplants and temporality in Germany, exploring the existential, political and technological dimensions of waiting in transplant medicine.
+I conducted research on this topic as part of the "Intimate Uncertainties" project, funded by the SNSF, and was a visiting scholar at the Brocher Foundation in Geneva and an SNSF-funded Doc.Mobility fellow at the University of Liverpool.
+Based on the findings of the "Intimate Uncertainties" project, I co-authored the book "Hope" with Sarah Hildebrand, Gerhild Perl and Veronika Siegl to promote public engagement and knowledge transfer between social anthropology, art and the public.

-Her research interests include organ transplantation, liver disease, palliative care and the end of life, as well as gender, temporality, expertise and the hospital as more-than-medical space.
-She has conducted hospital ethnographies and fieldwork in transplant clinics, city hospitals and university hospitals in Germany and Switzerland, and is increasingly interested in interdisciplinary collaborations and participatory research projects.
+My research interests include organ transplants, palliative and end-of-life care, as well as gender medicine/health, temporality, expertise, and the hospital as more than a medical space.
+I have conducted hospital ethnographies and fieldwork in transplant clinics, city hospitals and university hospitals in Germany and Switzerland.
+Recently, I have become increasingly interested in interdisciplinary and participatory research, especially collaborations with design and health research.

 • 07/2023-ongoing Senior research fellow Bern University of Applied Sciences, Department of Health Professions, aR&D Nursing